pykm05/virtual-cube/README.md

-## Cube Test
+## Virtual Cube

-Cube test is a platform that allows cubers to play against each other using keyboard controlled vitual cubes.
+Virtual Cube is a platform that allows cubers to play against each other using keyboard controlled rubiks cubes.

 ⚠️ The project is currently in early development phase